Not only does Tanzania offer first-class wildlife viewing…

 The least expensive way to get to Katavi and Mahale is by using twice-weekly scheduled flights which link these parks with Arusha, in northern Tanzania.
 Operating on Mondays and Thursdays, their relatively high cost helps to make these parks two of Tanzania's most expensive destinations!

-Since mid-2007, there have been new flights routing Dar-Selous-Ruaha to Katavi/Mahale, and back.
+There are flights routing Dar-Selous-Ruaha to Katavi/Mahale, and back.
 These also run on Mondays and Thursdays.
 Sadly, the costs for these are similar to the costs of chartering; certainly no lower than the schedule flights from Arusha.

 Click here for an example of trip here - our Chimpanzee safari.